When you study at Sydney, you’ll have opportunities to travel the world.

 Our placement and exchange opportunities set you up for a global career as you develop skills and broaden your world perspective.

-Our program of international engagement and connections with highly ranked partner universities is continually expanding.
-We have partnerships with more than 270 universities in 42 countries including Canada, China, France, India, Japan, Spain, Sweden, the United Kingdom and the United States.
+Our international engagement program includes partnerships with more than 250 universities in more than 40 countries including France, India, Japan, Spain, Sweden, Canada, the United Kingdom, and the United States of America.

 A semester abroad is the perfect accompaniment to your degree.
-The University-wide study abroad and exchange programs, with more than 270 universities to choose from, lets you make a selection to suit your personal and academic passions.
+Our comprehensive study abroad and exchange program, which includes more than 250 universities to choose from, allows you to make study plans based on your personal and academic passions.

-Many of our postgraduate degrees, including the Master of Social Justice (Development Studies), Master of Social Justice (Human Rights), Master of Social Justice (Peace and Conflict Studies), Master of Museum and Heritage Studies, Master of Development Studies and the Master of Health Security also offer the opportunity to undertake a work placement overseas.
+Many of our postgraduate degrees, including the Master of Social Justice (Development Studies), Master of Social Justice (Human Rights), Master of Social Justice (Peace and Conflict Studies), Master of Museum and Heritage Studies, Master of Teaching (Secondary), Master of Teaching (Primary), and Master of Teaching (Early Childhood) also offer the opportunity to undertake a work placement overseas.

 Two of the world’s leading institutions for the humanities and social sciences – the University of Sydney and Sciences Po in France – have come together to offer students a dual degree program, one of a kind in Australia.

 After completing the first two years of study in France, you will relocate to the Faculty of Arts and Social Sciences at the University of Sydney to continue your third and fourth year of studies in either the Bachelor of Arts (Dual Degree, Sciences Po, France) or the Bachelor of Economics (Dual Degree, Sciences Po, France).